Compact presentability of tree almost automorphism groups: Introduction

 Our first result is the following:

 \begin{thm} For any $k \geq 1, d \geq 2$, and any subgroup $D \leq \mathrm{Sym}(d)$, the group $\Daaut$ is compactly presented. \end{thm}

-As mentioned earlier, the group $\Daaut$ contains a dense copy of the Higman-Thompson finitely presented group $V_{d,k}$.
-Here we insist on the fact that for a locally compact group, although having a dense finitely generated subgroup is a sufficient condition for being compactly generated, this does not hold for compact presentation, i.e. having a dense finitely presented subgroup does not imply compact presentation of the ambient group.
-For example, for any non-Archimedean local field $\mathbb{K}$, the group \mbox{$\mathbb{K}^2 \rtimes \mathrm{SL}_2(\mathbb{K})$} has a central extension with non-compactly generated kernel, and is therefore not compactly presented (see for instance \cite[Proposition 8.A.23]{Cor-dlH}).
+The group $\Daaut$ always contain a dense copy of the Higman-Thompson finitely presented group $V_{d,k}$.
+Here we insist on the fact that for a locally compact group, although having a dense finitely generated subgroup is a sufficient condition for being compactly generated, the analogue result does not hold for compact presentation, i.e.\ having a dense finitely presented subgroup does not imply compact presentation of the ambient group.
+For example, for any non-Archimedean local field $\mathbb{K}$, the group \mbox{$\mathbb{K}^2 \rtimes \mathrm{SL}_2(\mathbb{K})$} has a central extension with non-compactly generated kernel, and is therefore not compactly presented (see for instance \cite[Proposition 8.A.26]{Cor-dlH}).
 However the reader can check that this group admits dense finitely generated free subgroups.

-We also emphasize the fact that for the case of Neretin's group, Theorem \ref{thma} cannot be obtained by proving finite presentation of a discrete cocompact subgroup because these do not exist \cite{BCGM}.
+We also emphasize the fact that, for the case of Neretin's group, Theorem \ref{thma} cannot be obtained by proving finite presentation of a discrete cocompact subgroup because these do not exist \cite{BCGM}.
 However we note that it seems to be unknown whether Neretin's group $\mathcal{N}_d$ is quasi-isometric to a finitely generated group.